Construction surveying: Other coordinate systems

-Equipment and techniques used in construction surveying
+Equipment and techniques

 Surveying equipment, such as levels and theodolites, are used for accurate measurement of angular deviation, horizontal, vertical and slope distances.
-With computerisation, electronic distance measurement (EDM), total stations, GPS surveying and laser scanning have supplemented (and to a large extent supplanted) the traditional optical instruments.
+With computerisation, electronic distance measurement (EDM), total stations, GNSS surveying and laser scanning have supplemented (and to a large extent supplanted) the traditional optical instruments.

 The builder's level measures neither horizontal nor vertical angles.
 It simply combines a spirit level and telescope to allow the user to visually establish a line of sight along a level plane.
 When used together with a graduated staff it can be used to transfer elevations from one location to another.
 An alternative method to transfer elevation is to use water in a transparent hose as the level of the water in the hose at opposite ends will be at the same elevation.
 A double right angle prism verifies grid patterns, isolating layout errors.

-Equipment and techniques used in mining and tunneling
+Survey stakes

+Control of alignment and grade during construction may be established through the use of survey stakes.
+Stakes are generally made of wood in different sizes.
+Based on the use of the stake they are called alignment stakes, offset stakes, grade stakes, and slope stakes.

+Survey stakes are markers surveyors use in surveying projects to prepare job sites, mark out property boundaries, and provide information about claims on natural resources like timber and minerals.
+The stakes can be made from wood, metal, plastic, and other materials and typically come in a range of sizes and colors for different purposes.
+Sources can include surveying and construction suppliers, and people can also make or order their own for custom applications.

+A survey stake is typically small, with a pointed end to make it easy to drive into the earth.
+It may be color-coded or have a space for people to write information on the stake.
+Surveyors use stakes when assessing sites to mark out boundaries, record data, and convey information to other people.
+On a job site, for example, survey stakes indicate where it is necessary to backfill with soil to raise the elevation, or to cut soil away to lower it.
+Stakes can also provide information about slope and grading for people getting a job site ready for construction.

+Mining and tunnelling

 Total stations are the primary survey instrument used in mining surveying.